 Other places where a decision of NSCAD’s closure will be posted include: the NSCAD Facebook page, NSCAD’s Twitter account @NSCADUniversity, and CBC Nova Scotia’s Storm Centre.
 University closure will also be communicated to local radio stations, for example, CBC-Radio, C-100, The Bounce 101.3, Q104, etc.

 The decision to close the university's three campuses means classes and special events are cancelled and most faculty and staff are not required to report to work.
 It also means evening classes scheduled through Extended Studies are cancelled.
-However, except in unusual circumstances, the university is never usually completely closed; security guards are on duty and students can access studios.

 Should NSCAD decide to remain open and continue with classes when primary and secondary Halifax schools are closed and buses are cancelled, a simple message such as “NSCAD is open for business as usual” will be communicated on the website, Facebook and Twitter, without use of the wider communication channels.